 Expenditure is recognised in respect of goods and services received when supplied in accordance with contractual terms.
-Provision is made when an obligation exists for a future liability in respect of a past event and where the amount of the obligation can be reliably estimated.
+Provision is made when an obligation exists for a future liability in respect of a past event and where the amount of the obligation can be reliably lability in respect of a past event and where the amount of the obligation can be reliably estimated.
 Advertising and promotion expenditure is charged to the profit and loss account as incurred.
-Shipment costs on intercompany transfers are charged to cost of sales; distribution costs on sales to customers are included in selling, general and administrative expenditure.
+Shipment costs on inter-company transfers are charged to cost of sales; distribution costs on sales to customers are included in selling, general and administrative expenditure.
 Restructuring costs are recognised in respect of the direct expenditures of a business reorganisation where the plans are sufficiently detailed and well advanced, and where appropriate communication to those affected has been undertaken at the balance sheet date.